 Is haemophilia a Royal Disease?

 Haemophilia is not a link to Royalty.
 Haemophilia is, however, sometimes referred to as the Royal Disease because several members of the Royal Family were affected by it in the 1800s.
-In fact, Queen Victoria of England carried the haemophilia gene.
+In fact, Queen Victoria of England carried the altered gene causing haemophilia.